Dyslexia makes reading and spelling hard, but it can also affect social skills. Here are five common social challenges people with

 The dyslexia link: People with dyslexia can’t always

-find the words they want to say—especially if they feel strongly about the topic or need to respond quickly.
+they want to say — especially if they feel strongly about the topic or need to respond quickly.

 How you can help: Leave time to think and process.
 Slow down the overall pace of the conversation.